hpesoj/neo-types/README.md

     if (bob.pet == fido) { … }

-A const person not only cannot switch their pet, they cannot modify their pet in any way.
-This is unlike with either references or pointers, and ensures that our person is const-correct.

-    person const bob = { fluffy };
-    bob.pet = fido; // error: neo_ref<animal>::operator=(animal&) is non-const
-    bob.pet->walk() // error: animal::walk() is non-const

 But a person can never have no pet.
-However, forcing pet ownership seems a bit draconian, so we can use `neo::optional_ref` to allow optional pet ownership.
+However, perhaps forcing pet ownership seems a bit draconian, so we can instead use `neo::ptr` to allow optional pet ownership.

     struct person
     {
-        neo::optional_ref<animal> pet;
+        neo::ptr<animal> pet;
     };

 Now we are not forced to provide a pet.

     person bob; // legal

-Though we can still assign a pet.
+Though we can still assign a pet (as with regular pointers, we must take the address of the pet).

-    bob.pet = fluffy;
+    bob.pet = &fluffy;

-But we may want to check for pet ownership to avoid interacting with a non-existent pet.
+We may want to check for pet ownership to avoid interacting with a non-existent pet.

     if (bob.pet) bob.pet->walk();

-Pet ownership can be rescinded.
+And pet ownership can of course be rescinded.

-    bob.pet = neo::nullref;
+    bob.pet = nullptr;

 ## Interesting Use Cases